apondi-911/apondi-911/README.md

 - 👋 Hi, I’m @apondi-911
-- 👀 I’m interested in Java and kotlin majorly android development
+- 👀 I’m interested in Java in android development
-- 🌱 I’m currently learning how sockets communicate with clients and servers
+- 🌱 I’m currently learning Python and its very interesting
 - 💞️ I’m looking to collaborate with other developers ...
 - 📫 How to reach me ...